leonardomendix/docs/content/en/docs/studio-how-to/pages/pages-how-to-set-visibility.md

 * Familiarize yourself with page terms and how to perform basic functions on pages.
 For more information, see [Pages](/studio/page-editor/).
 * Familiarize yourself with conditional visibility.
 For more information, see [Conditional Visibility Section](/studio/page-editor-widgets-visibility-section/).
 * Enable security and add user roles to your app.
-For more information, see .
+For more information, see [How to Secure Your App and Configure Access to Its Functionality](/studio-how-to/security-how-to-configure-roles/).
 * Familiarize yourself with the domain model terms and learn how to perform basic functions.
 For more information, see [Domain Model](/studio/domain-models/).

 ## 3 Setting Condition for a Billing Address